-Telemetrics recently showcased a variety of new and expanded products and systems at the 2022 National Association of Broadcasters Show (NAB) in Las Vegas, all designed to streamline multi-camera video productions for the studio, live sports, corporate, education and government markets.
+Telemetrics recently announced a variety of new and expanded products and systems designed to streamline multi-camera video productions for the studio, live sports, corporate, education and government markets.
 This includes innovative tools designed to streamline remote production, on-site operations and a hybrid of both.

 OmniGlide Robotic Roving Platform

-Now considered the most versatile (and aesthetically pleasing) studio camera pedestal on the market, two Telemetrics OmniGlide Robotic Rover systems will be shown working live and collaboratively in the booth with new operational features that give it better performance for on-air as well as virtual sets and augmented reality applications – from companies like Orad (Avid) and Vizrt.
+Now considered the most versatile studio camera pedestal on the market, two Telemetrics OmniGlide Robotic Rover systems offer new operational features that give it better performance for on-air as well as virtual sets and augmented reality applications – from companies like Orad (Avid) and Vizrt.

-The booth also featured a new camera control interface between the Telemetrics CP-S5 compact pan/tilt head and a variety of DLSR cameras – from companies like Canon, Panasonic and Sony – offering nature documentarians, professional photographers and others the ability to capture high-quality stills and video via precise remote control from short or long distances.
+Also featured is a new camera control interface between the Telemetrics CP-S5 compact pan/tilt head and a variety of DLSR cameras – from companies like Canon, Panasonic and Sony – offering nature documentarians, professional photographers and others the ability to capture high-quality stills and video via precise remote control from short or long distances.

 Robotic Camera Control Panels (RCCP)

 The company continues to add new features that streamline workflows and make robotic camera operation faster, easier and more capable than ever before.
-At NAB the new features of the RCCP-2A control panel demonstrated included Prep Execute,, Motion Edit, Enhanced Trim Shot, and InFlight Bumping.
+New features of the RCCP-2A control panel include Prep Execute, Motion Edit, Enhanced Trim Shot, and InFlight Bumping.

 The first, Prep Execute, enables users to instruct the robotics to prepare to move to a starting position and when they are ready they can now, with a single button press, execute the move.
 InFlight Bumping lets operators adjust for last second movement by the talent or changes to the production workflow in real time.
 So they are pushing or bumping the camera movements ‘In flight’.